Financial-Times/o-chat/README.md

 Calling this method with a height in pixels as parameter will adapt the UI to shrink within that height.
 If the current UI is smaller, it will fill the space to occupy the full height, or if the current UI is taller, a scroll will appear on the comments.

 ###### init
-<strong>This method is used internally, but its behavior can be overridden if desired.</strong> This method is responsible to get the initialization data (e.g. collection info, comments), and also to initialize streaming from Livefyre (e.g. a new comment added, comment deleted).
+**This method is used internally, but its behavior can be overridden if desired.** This method is responsible to get the initialization data (e.g. collection info, comments), and also to initialize streaming from Livefyre (e.g. a new comment added, comment deleted).
 As a parameter it has a callback which should be called when the loading finished passing also the obtained data as parameter.

 ```javascript